By Your Headspace Mindfulness & Meditation Experts

 For most people with children, the thought of adding meditation to their busy schedules may seem impossible, given how all-consuming and overwhelming parenting can often be.
-The mere idea of finding time can be stressful.
-And yet, if we consider the numerous benefits of meditation — of finding a little more spaciousness in our minds to be less reactive and more responsive; of learning what it means to be more present and engaged with our kids — then meditation can be viewed as an effective, rewarding parenting tool.
+The idea of finding time can be stressful.
+And yet, if we consider the numerous benefits of meditation — of finding a little more spaciousness in the mind to be less reactive and more responsive; of learning what it means to be more present and engaged with our kids — then meditation can be viewed as an effective, rewarding parenting tool.

 If anything will test our ability to remain calm, patient, and in the moment, it’s the joy of parenting.
-From the first thing in the morning to bedtime, the mind can be bombarded with the needs, requests, emotions, and schedules of the little ones … and it’s not always easy to stay level-headed, understanding, and attentive.
+From the first thing in the morning to bedtime routines, the mind can be bombarded with the needs, requests, emotions, and schedules of the little ones … and it’s not always easy to stay level-headed, understanding, and attentive.

 What’s the best way to teach resilience?
 By modeling it yourself, which is where meditation can help.
 Research shows that meditation increases resilience; in one study, participants who used the Headspace app for 30 days increased resilience by 11%.
 Parenting may give us a thick skin.
 Meditation makes it thicker.